 You can even talk directly to your followers and ask them questions.
 Let them know you’re going live for 15 minutes, and they will be happy to answer anything they might be wondering about you and your brand.
 This is an incredibly cost-effective way to produce content!

 Determine where and when you want to start streaming.
 Announce the time ahead of time, then set up any products, people, or props required.
 Select the camera icon and swipe until you have the option to start a live video.

 Instagram IGTV for Business

 What should you be posting on IGTV?
 If you’re not sure, start with repurposing popular video content that’s worked well for you in the past.
-If you have horizontal videos you’ve posted to other platforms, use them on IGTV.
-A tip: Short listicles are always great for engaging your audience.
+If you have horizontal videos posted to other platforms, use them on IGTV.
+A tip: short listicles are always great for engaging your audience.